in , ,

 Image Credit – All and About Qatar

-In the past, the gun used to be fired near the Qatar Post Head Office near Corniche, which was a well-known spot for locals.
-However, over time, the tradition has expanded to different venues, allowing more people to witness the gun being fired and partake in the celebratory moment.
+Initially, the gun was fired near the Qatar Post Head Office close to Corniche, a popular spot among locals.
+Over time, this tradition has expanded to different venues, allowing more individuals to witness this ritual and participate in the celebratory moment.

 This tradition holds cultural significance in Qatar and is a reflection of the deep-rooted traditions and customs associated with Ramadan.
 It showcases the unity and shared experiences of the community during this holy month.